Synergistic Graph Fusion via Encoder Embedding: Theory on Binary Graph

+It is worth mentioning that this formulation generates a directed graph, but it can be easily adapted for an undirected graph by setting $\mathbf{A}_{m}(j,i) = \mathbf{A}_{m}(i,j)$ for all $i<j$.
+The choice of directed or undirected graph does not affect the method or theory, and in this case, we opt for the directed case.
+Additionally, the graph may or may not have self-loops, i.e., $\mathbf{A}_{m}(i,i)$ could be $0$ or $1$, and the method and the theorems still hold.

-The degree-corrected stochastic block model (DC-SBM) is an extension of the SBM that accounts for the sparsity of real graphs \cite{ZhaoLevinaZhu2012}.
-In addition to the parameters defined in the SBM, each vertex $i$ is given a degree parameter $\theta_i$, and the adjacency matrix is generated by
+The degree-corrected stochastic block model (DC-SBM) is an extension of the SBM that accounts for the sparsity observed in real graphs \cite{ZhaoLevinaZhu2012}.
+In addition to the parameters defined in the SBM, each vertex $i$ is associated with a degree $\theta_i \stackrel{i.i.d.}{\sim} F_\theta$.
+When conditioned on the degrees, each edge from vertex $i$ to another vertex $j$ is independently generated as follows:

-To ensure a valid probability, the degree parameters are usually constrained.
-In this paper, we assume that the degree parameters are non-trivial, bounded, and independently distributed, i.e., $\theta_i \stackrel{i.i.d.}{\sim} F{\theta}$.
+As standard SBM is a special case where all degrees are $1$, it suffices to consider the DC-SBM graphs for theory purpose.

+Finally, the class labels $\mathbf{Y}_i$ are assumed to follow a categorical distribution with prior probability $\{\pi_k \in (0,1) \mbox{ with } \sum_{k=1}^{K} \pi_k=1\}$.
+Under this assumption, as the number of vertices $n$ increases to infinity, the number of vertices within each class $n_k$ also converges to infinity.
+If not, $\pi_k$ asymptotically approaches $0$, rendering class $k$ trivial in the model.
+This assumption implies that $n_k = O(n)$ for all $k$.

+Note that we do not assume any specific dependence structure between graphs.
+For instance, $\mathbf{A}_{1}(i,j)$ and $\mathbf{A}_{2}(i,j)$ could be independently distributed, identical, similar up to some noise or transformation, or correlated in any other way, and all theorems would still hold true.